thelucid/tache/README.md

     Tache::Safe.render('Hello {{planet}}', 'planet' => 'World')
     => "Hello World"

-The first thing you will notice about safe views (other than them looking a lot like unsafe views), is that only values that have been explicitly exposed via either safe view methods or 'drops' (discussed below) will be invoked.
+The first thing you will notice about safe views (other than them looking a lot like unsafe views), is that only values that have been explicitly exposed via safe view methods will be invoked.
 Therefore anything that has not been explicitly exposed will not be invoked or output to the rendered template:

     Tache::Safe.render('Hello {{planet.inspect}}', 'planet' => 'World')
     => "Hello "